hdinkel/linuxcommandline/linux_beginner/introduction.rst

 Navigating previous commands
 -----------------------------

 You can use the ↑/↓ (up/down) arrow keys to navigate previously entered command and the ←/→ (left/right) keys to modify it before re-executing it.
+(Hold down the ALT key with ←/→ to jump whole words.)

 Copying / Pasting using the mouse
 ---------------------------------